 Tyler Okamoto is a Robotics Technologist in the Extreme Environment Robotics Group (347C) of JPL.
 He is developing a robot to sample the surface of Enceladus and is working various projects for the US Navy.

 Prior to joining JPL, Tyler was a research assistant at the MIT Mechatronics Research Lab where he developed soft, multi-axis robotic sensors for detecting leaks in water pipe networks.
-At Caltech, he managed the Caltech Robotics Team which created a multifunctional autonomous submarine, was a TA for a MechE lab class, and worked on a reconfigurable space telescope mission.
+At Caltech, he managed the Caltech Robotics Team which created a multifunctional autonomous submarine, was a TA for a MechE lab class, and worked on a reconfigurable space telescope.

 M.S. in Mechanical Engineering (2019) from MIT